-The best earbuds in terms of balancing sound quality and features are the Sony WF-1000XM4, which offer phenomenal active noise cancellation, rich sound quality, strong mics for calls, and bunch of other clever and smart features.
+The best true wireless earbuds for most people are the Sony WF-1000XM4, which offer phenomenal active noise cancellation, rich sound quality, strong mics for calls, and bunch of other clever and smart features.

 When it comes to the overall true wireless headphones package, the Sony WF-1000XM4 is the choice for us.
 This latest version of its high-end buds have slimmed down in size and weight considerably, but improved on battery life, boosted audio quality, and polished their noise cancellation even further.
 That's quite the upgrade.